 - The maximum continuous rated power of the electric motor must not exceed 250 Watts.

 - The electrical assistance must cut-off when the vehicle reaches 15.5 mph.

 Furthermore, subject to the Road Traffic Act in Great Britain:-

 - EAPCs must not be ridden by anyone under the age of 14 years.

-Electric bikes do NOT require an MOT, road tax or a licence.
+- Electric bikes that conform to EN15194 do NOT require an MOT, road tax or a licence.

 Electric Bikes and the Law in the UK

 Batribike endeavours to ensure that this site’s contents are up to date and accurate.
 However, Batribike does not accept liability for any information that may be inaccurate.
-The site contents are for general information and are not intended to provide advice or provide any legally enforceable relationship between Batribike and you.
-Batribike excludes to the fullest extent permitted by law all liability resulting from your access to this site including (without limitation) any loss or damages resulting directly or indirectly from reliance on the site contents.
-Batribike accepts no liability or responsibility for any websites that may be accessed through this site.
+The site contents are for general information.
+It is not intended to provide advice or provide any legally enforceable relationship between Batribike and you.
+Batribike excludes to the fullest extent permitted by law all liability resulting from your access to this site.
+Including (without limitation) any loss or damages resulting directly or indirectly from reliance on the site contents.
+Finally, Batribike accepts no liability or responsibility for any websites that may be accessed through this site.